Nossrat Peseschkian: Biography

 Born and raised in Iran, Nossrat Peseschkian went to Germany in 1954 for his studies in medicine at the universities of Freiburg, Frankfurt am Main and Mainz.
-After his medical specialization and his dissertation, he had his postgraduate training in psychotherapy in Germany, Switzerland, Austria and the United States.
-As an international lecturer, Peseschkian traveled to 67 countries worldwide.
-A global network of over 100 local, regional and national centers of Positive Psychotherapy has been established in 33 countries up to date.
-Most of his trainings focused on Germany, Austria, Switzerland and Luxemburg.
+After his medical specialty training and dissertation, he did postgraduate training in psychotherapy in Germany, Switzerland, Austria and the United States.
+As an international lecturer, Peseschkian traveled to 67 countries.
+A global network of over fifty local, regional and national centers of positive psychotherapy has been established in 33 countries.
+Most of his trainings focused on Germany, Ausftria, Switzerland and Luxemburg.

-Peseschkian wrote 26 different psychotherapeutic books, some of them have been translated into 23 languages.
-The method of positive psychotherapy is a psychodynamic method with a cross-cultural and humanistic background and has been developed beginning in 1968.
+Peseschkian authored 26 books on his technique; some of them have been translated into 23 languages.
+Pesechkian debuted his method of positive psychotherapy, a psychodynamic method with a cross-cultural and humanistic background, in 1968.
 In 1977, the German Association for Positive Psychotherapy was founded.
-Internationally, Positive Psychotherapy is represented by the World Association of Positive Psychotherapy.
-Swiss psychiatrist Professor G. Benedetti, explained in 1979: "His model is a notable synthesis of psychodynamic and behavior-therapeutic elements, making an essential contribution to a unified relationship within psychotherapy".
+Internationally, positive psychotherapy is represented by the World Association of Positive Psychotherapy.
+Swiss psychiatrist G. Benedetti explained in 1979: "His model is a notable synthesis of psychodynamic and behavior-therapeutic elements, making an essential contribution to a unified relationship within psychotherapy".

-Peseschkian was, up to the date of his death, the head of the International Academy for Positive and Transcultural Psychotherapy the president of the World Association for Positive Psychotherapy, and Honorary President of the German Association for Positive Psychotherapy.
-He was honorary professor at the National Psychoneurologic Institute Bechterew in St. Petersburg, Russia.
+Peseschkian was, up to the date of his death, the head of the International Academy for Positive and Transcultural Psychotherapy, the president of the World Association for Positive Psychotherapy, and Honorary President of the German Association for Positive Psychotherapy.
+He was an honorary professor at the National Psychoneurologic Institute Bechterew in St. Petersburg, Russia.
 In 1996, he received the Federal Order of Merit from the president of Germany.
 Peseschkian was a member of the Baháʼí Faith.

-He is survived by his wife Manije Peseschkian, a family therapist, their two sons, both medical doctors in the field of psychiatry and psychotherapy (Hamid Peseschkian; Nawid Peseschkian), and four grandchildren.
+He was married to Manije Peseschkian (1940-2020), a family therapist.
+They had two sons, both physicians practicing psychiatry and psychotherapy (Hamid Peseschkian (b.
+1962); Nawid Peseschkian (b.
+1964)), and four grandchildren.
 His grave is in Wiesbaden-Sonnenberg, and was recognized by the Wiesbaden City Council on 17 March 2023 as a grave of honor.